|

 vortex and he dashed to the console.

-console anyway and did as he said as he struggled to stabilise their course.
+the console anyway and did as he said as he struggled to stabilise their

+course.
 But she did so with one hand.
-The other she was holding as if it was injured,
+The other she was holding as if

-glue for fixing the nails on and spent ten minutes filing it neatly so
+out the special glue for fixing the nails on and spent ten minutes filing

-there was no obvious join and reapplying the polish.
+it neatly so there was no obvious join before reapplying the polish.

 The Doctor decided enough was enough.

-up in her eyes.
-"You like all the other girls looking pretty.
-Mel,
+welling up in her eyes.
+“You like all the other girls looking pretty.

 "You were never either of those things," he told her.
 "You